Ammo Baba

-Emmanuel Baba Dawud (27 November 1934 – 27 May 2009), better known as Ammo Baba (عمو بابا, ܥܡܘ ܒܒܐ), was an Iraqi Assyrian football player and coach of the Iraq national football team.
+Emmanuel Baba Dawud (27 November 1934 – 27 May 2009), better known as Ammo Baba (عمو بابا, ܥܡܘ ܒܒܐ), was an Iraqi football player and coach of the Iraq national football team.

 He scored the first international goal for Iraq in 1957 against Morocco at the 2nd Pan Arab Games in Beirut and later returned to the team as the coach in 1978.

 Playing career

 Ammo Baba was born in Baghdad, Iraq, of Assyrian ethnicity.
 He emerged in the Middle Eastern football scene at the age of 16 at a 1951 Pan Arab School Championship in Cairo playing for the Iraq against the home nation Egypt.
 He had been discovered by Iraqi schoolboys' coach Ismail Mohammed while playing for the Liwa Al-Dulaim school province team.
 Mohammed gave him the nickname 'Ammo Baba' and advised him to move to Baghdad to play for one of Iraq's top teams.

 Ammo who is still revered by generations who never saw him play, was an instinctive out and out goalscorer, known for his bicycle kicks or backward double-kicks as they are known in Iraq, heading ability, and the power of his shooting.
 He had an opportunist's eye for goal but also displayed magnificent technique and virtuoso skill of a great footballer.

 Ammo was born in Baghdad on the British controlled military camp RAF Hinaidi but moved with his family to live on the Civil Cantonment on the large RAF base in Habbaniya in 1937, where he first learnt to play the game of football.
 After playing for his school team, he moved to RAF Employees' (Assyrian) Club in 1951 replacing legendary striker and fellow Assyrian Aram Karam, where he played with other famous Assyrian footballers such as Hormis Goriel, Emmanuel "Ammo Simsim" Samson and Youra Eshaya.
 In 1954 he signed for Baghdad-based Al-Haras Al-Malaki where he was a huge success, scoring bundles of goals, season after season.
 The goalscorer wore the legendary number 8, though that is not the number a forward normally wears, it did not stop him from scoring.